mixpanel/mixpanel-react-native/README.md

 ```

 # **alias()**
-This function creates a distinct_id alias from alias to original.
+To create a distinct_id alias from alias to original.

 ### **Example**
 ```